To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Life was good again – not only for Julie but for Raymond, and their three children: Alyssa, 21; Andrew, 18; and Elizabeth, 15.

 “One of the greatest things about this surgery is being able to have fun with the kids again,” Julie said.
 “So many of my youngest daughter’s memories of me are of her mother feeling sick, so being able to start making better family memories was such a gift."

-Julie also can’t say enough about UW Health’s Endocrine Surgery care team, located at UW Health at The American Center on Madison's far East side.
+Julie also can’t say enough about UW Health’s Endocrine Surgery care team, located at East Madison Hospital.